agrawalnishant/kafka-examples/README.md

 Please follow these steps for SchemaRegisteryDemo to work:
 * Start Schema Registry

+  Go to bin folder in untarred / unzipped Kafka, and execute:
+    - `schema-registry-start ../etc/schema-registry/schema-registry.properties`

     This is the reason we needed the Confluent's distribution of Kafka.
-Go to bin folder in expanded Kafka.
-    - `schema-registry-start ../etc/schema-registry/schema-registry.properties`

 * Compile Avro Schema (KafkaExampleMessage.avsc) to Java class:
     - `mvn generate-sources`